-Туре Generation based on source data from: Description wave of the first survey of the topic for HH/individ. current wave constant (uv) yes no Information gathered in the first survey is generally adopted in the subsequent wave- unless input errors were corrected in the current wave.
-Example: zp - sex (sex) continued (fs) yes yes Information that was current in the previous wave is combined with information of the current wave and updated, if neces- sary.
-Example: schul1 (highest school qualification) independent (new) no yes The variable is newly gen- erated from the data of the current wave in each wave, regardless of the informa- tion from the previous wave.
+Туре Generation based on source data from wave of the first survey of the topic for HH/individ.
+Generation based on source data from current wave Description constant (uv) yes no Information gathered in the first survey is generally adopted in the subsequent wave, unless input errors were corrected in the current wave.
+Example: zpsex (sex) continued (fs) yes yes Information that was current in the previous wave is combined with information of the current wave and updated, if necessary.
+Example: schul1 (highest school qualification) independent (new) no yes The variable is newly generated from the data of the current wave in each wave, regardless of the information from the previous wave.
 Example: hhincome (net income of household)

-Explanations that are more detailed must be provided on the type "unveränderlich (uv)" simple generated variables for PENDDAT.
+Explanations that are more detailed must be provided on the type unveränderlich (uv) simple generated variables for PENDDAT.
 A first-time survey of a topic with an individual does not always take place during the first wave in which the individual provides an interview.
 Two groups of individuals are considered first-time interview respondents even if they provide a repeat interview.